bonexd/ThinkPad-E580-Opencore/README.md

 If you purchased the model E580 with the m.2 NVMe drive, you will need to swap it out for another NVMe drive or put a sata ssd into the sata slot in the laptop. the PM981 will cause kernel panics when trying to install to it, format it, clone os and resize it, etc...

+The m.2 slot will not accept a sata m.2 ssd, it will only accept NVMe ssds, i found this out the hard way.

 ### Install

 something i forgot to do is re-add -v to the boot args, youll find the line for the boot args under NVRAM, where alcid=15 is, add ` -v` after that. it isnt required to boot but if something does go wrong during the boot/install its extremely helpful